CreepPork/Apollo/README.md

 # Apollo

 ## Discord Bot to display server info
-The bot provides displays info about the:
+The bot displays info about the:
 - Server title
 - Steam link to connect
 - Player count